Posts tagged 2026

 Cory Robinson- Kept Secrets : Open Code

-In this exhibition, Indianapolis-based designer Robinson builds on his CODEX series that employs a system of form typologies in varying combinations to generate unique compositions in both two- and three-dimensional works.
+Indianapolis-based Cory Robinson builds on his CODEX series that employs a system of form typologies in varying combinations to generate unique compositions in both two- and three-dimensional works.
 Kept Secrets: Open Code uses this preordained design language to explore layered personal histories through recontextualized objects.
 The gallery is organized around three distinct spatial environments: the Church, the Court, and the Garten.

 Made possible by the Efroymson Family Fund